-We're hacking into the new year strong over here at Hackers and Slackers, and we've got plenty of new gifts to play with in the process.
+We’re hacking into the new year here at Hackers and Slackers, and in the process, we’ve received plenty of new gifts to play with.
 Nevermind how Santa manages to fit physically non-existent SaaS products under the Christmas tree.
 We ask for abstract enterprise software every year, and this time we happened to get a little red box.

 If you've never personally used Redis, the name probably sounds familiar as you've been bombarded with obscure technology brand names in places like the Heroku marketplace, or your unacceptably nerdy Twitter account (I assure you, mine is worse).
 So what is Redis, you ask?
 Well, it's a NoSQL datasto- wait, where are you...
 NO!
 Don't leave!
 It's not like THAT, I swear!

 What Redis is and When to Use It

 Redis stores information in the familiar key/value pair format, but the term ‘NoSQL’ is more of a technicality than an indicator of use cases synonymous with NoSQL databases of the past.
 Redis looks the part for the very purpose it serves: a box that you fill with crap which may or may not be important down the line.
 It’s the perfect place to put a Starbucks gift card or the clothes you’ve already worn which aren’t quite ready to be washed yet.

 All Users go to Heaven: Cloud Storage for User Sessions